WestPeakResearch/WestPeakWebsite/src/content/Team/Finn-Piney/index.md

 headshot: Finn_Piney.jpg
 ---

-Finn is a second-year student in the Bachelor of International Economics program at UBC.
-With an interest in finance, he joined WestPeak to learn more about capital markets, producing equity research, and conducting financial analysis.
+Finn is a second-year Bachelor of International Economics student at UBC.
+With an interest in finance, he joined WestPeak to learn more about capital markets, produce equity research, and conduct financial analysis.
 Most recently, he interned at a Search Fund operating out of the United States.

-Finn is always looking for new experiences in Finance, as well as opportunities to build new connections.
+Outside of school, Finn loves climbing, running, caving, and spending time outdoors.